 I’m currently a PhD candidate at UCSD in the Comparative Cognition Lab.
 I study social interaction.
-I want to know…how do we humans organize ourselves?
+I ask questions like: How do we humans organize ourselves?
 To affiliate?
 To understand each other?
 To act together?
+And how do these behavior develop?
 I focus on conversation, proxemics, and the norms that regulate social interactions.
 My approach to science prioritizes naturalistic observational methods.
 But I like to build tools and models too!

 research projects

-- how children learn social routine words surprisingly early and how do conversational norms scaffold word learning (CogSci 2025 paper)
+- how children learn social routine words surprisingly early and how do conversational norms (like conditional relevance) scaffold word learning (CogSci 2025 paper)

 - how does children’s play start and end?
 (Phil.
 Trans.
 B paper)

-- how conversational social norms influence walking? (in prep.)
+- how conversational social norms influence spatial navigation? (in prep.)

 - how does macaque monkey social rank influence social proximity?
 (CogSci 2025 paper)[video, project site]